martinceresa/Oldweb/index.markdown

 and logic.
 Recently I have found my self studying history of mathematics and philosophy of mathematics.

 I like to solve problems in [ProjectEuler](https://projecteuler.net/).

 ![Project Euler Badge](https://projecteuler.net/profile/tinchos.png)

 But right now I am more focused on Haskell/Agda problems on [Codewars](https://www.codewars.com/users/tinchos).

 ![CodeWar Badge](https://www.codewars.com/users/tinchos/badges/large)
 <!-- I am part of project [QuickFuzz](http://quickfuzz.org/) and I like solving problems -->
 <!-- in [ProjectEuler](https://projecteuler.net/) (thinking [problem 51](https://projecteuler.net/problem=51)). -->

+And once solved a [GHC's issue](https://gitlab.haskell.org/xich/ghc/commit/f3be304abed6407b5ef148d76e4679c88018c780).

 In my free time, I like to meditate (mindfulness), do some Yoga (Hatha/Dynamic) or even better practice Capoeira!
-I love to hangout with my friends and enjoy myself reading to death.
+I also love to hangout with my friends and read!